dlyfoung/e-binder/README.md

-# Welcome to I-Worship
+# Welcome to E-Binder

-I-Worship is an mobile application to help churches to access resources quickly (such as lyrics).
-The documents can be loaded via a Google document.
+E-Binder is an mobile application transforming a document into a "binder" with advanced search features.
+The binder page can be loaded via a Google document.
+An example of usage is helping churches to access resources quickly (such as lyrics).
 The import function will load a page as an entry using the first line as "title."

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).